mjalen/dot/README.md

 - [ ] Remove hard-coded relative file/directory paths.
 Add configue options to define paths such as `/nix/persist`.
 - [ ] Add install instructions to README.md.
 (Depends on root `default.nix`)
 - [ ] Over-all file organization and make it consistent.

+### Documentation

+- [ ] Add luks header backup guide.
+- [ ] Add usb recovery guide using the luks header backup to access the encrypted btrfs block device and recreated the usb boot drive.

 ### Aesthetic